glassala/divisors/divisors/1_divisors.md

 19. A perfect square is a positive integer $n$ such that there exists an integer $k$ such that $n = k^2.$

-20. If a number has an odd amount of divisors, it must be a perfect square.
+20. If a positive integer has an odd amount of divisors, it must be a perfect square.

 21. This is because divisors come in pairs.
 Consider the meaning of a divisor of a positive integer, i.e. $(\exists{k \in \mathbb{Z}^+} : m = nk)\implies(n \mid m \land k \mid m).$ That is, if $n$ divides $m$, there exists some $k$ which divides $m.$